Sathwik-Amburi/ASE-Delivery/JavaBackend/README.md

         EMAIL and PASS are user strings

-        Returns a created actor item, i.e. an object with fields (id, email, actorType)
+        Returns a created actor item, i.e. an object with fields (id, email, actorType) Fails if the new actor has an email which is already presented in the actor table.

         Example:
         >> curl -X POST -H "Content-Type: application/json" -d '{"email": "babushka@gmail.ru", "pass": "p@ssw0rd"}' localhost:8080/Client